HomeBiogas 2021 Impact & ESG Report

 Adding fertilizer to crops increases the nutrient supply in the soil, but all the substances will fulfill the needs of fast-growing plants.
 The soil food web doesn’t significantly benefit from the fertilizer’s presence.
 Therefore, compost must be used to maintain the soil’s balance and health.

 Both fertilizers and compost can be organic or enriched with chemical substances.
 Organic materials are more likely to preserve the soil’s composition, and all chemical products should be used with care, whether fertilizer or compost.
+But if you’re looking to save money, organic fertilizer is a cost effective way to grow healthy crops.

 The soil is home to many living organisms — we can find between 10,000 and 50,000 species in less than a teaspoon of soil.
 Organic fertilizer obtained by composting organic matter is the best resource for maintaining a healthy ecosystem long-term.